infernojs/eslint-plugin-inferno/docs/rules/inferno-in-jsx-scope.md

-# Prevent missing React when using JSX (react-in-jsx-scope)
+# Prevent missing Inferno when using JSX (inferno-in-jsx-scope)

-When using JSX, `<a />` expands to `React.createElement("a")`.
-Therefore the `React` variable must be in scope.
+When using JSX, `<a />` expands to `Inferno.createVNode(2, "a")`.
+Therefore the `Inferno` variable must be in scope.

-If you are using the @jsx pragma this rule will check the designated variable and not the `React` one.
+If you are using the @jsx pragma this rule will check the designated variable and not the `Inferno` one.

 ## Rule Details